Lynn and Richard Miller

 With a list of criteria in mind, Ron and Cindy began their search for a community years ago.
 When they came across Ridge Creek, they had a good feeling.
 “When we stepped onto the campus of Heritage Community and when saw the pictures of Ridge Creek, we got a feeling that ‘this is right,’” says Cindy.
 Of course, they had both had a positive experience with Heritage in the past when their moms lived at Hawthorn Landing.
 Plus, they are drawn to Ridge Creek because of its cozy neighborhood size with a total of just 60 residences, large floor plans, and brand-new construction.
 “We’re convinced after looking at the floor plans and renderings of the residences that Ridge Creek is the best option for us,” says Cindy.
 As far as campus amenities and services are concerned, they have their sights set on the beautiful grounds, multiple dining venues, robust calendar of social activities, the fitness center, and the continuum of care that is available.

 Besides their attraction to the up-market residences and amenities, the Stonerocks are eager to broaden their circle of friends.
 “We’ll miss our neighbors here, but we will have new neighbors when we move, and we’re looking forward to that,” says Cindy.
 “The people we’ve met at Heritage so far, as well as all the gathering’s we’ve attended, we’ve really enjoyed.
 It’s been excellent.”

-“Choosing Revel Creek has been a totally analytical and logical decision.”
+“Choosing Ridge Creek has been a totally analytical and logical decision.”